GDjkhp/CUBESHOTS_RESOURCES/README.md

 7. Copy resources_ folder to the same directory of the created fat jar.
 # Installation (for non-programmers)
 Download the latest release (and the resources_, too).
+Edit: Must be in this directory structure:
 ![add_dir](https://github.com/GDjkhp/CUBESHOTS/blob/master/readme%20pics/dir.png)
 # FAQs
 1. Mobile when?
 A: soon >:)
 2. Mobile when??
 A: libgdx was irritating as hell!!
+3. Another game?
+A: yes, i am confirming Beginning Words! a word puzzle game hahaha